saidaHF/InitiationToPython/pre-course.md

 ## Install Pycharm community edition

+This is optional for the intro course, but very recommended for more advanced courses.

 PyCharm is a very complete IDE (Integrated Development Environment).
 I recommend it over spyder when getting into "serious" programming.
 Spyder is fine (and simpler to use) for a more casual programmer.

 See download and installation instructions in: